lmirosevic/GBCloudBoxClient/README.md

 Usage
 ------------

 In your app include a folder called `GBCloudBoxResource.bundle`.
-Save any resources to be bundle along with the app inside there.
+Save any resources which you want to ship along with the app inside there.
 Resources should be saved as a folder with numbered files inside to indicate versions. e.g. you would save the file `MyResource.js` version 4 as `GBCloudBoxResources.bundle/MyResource.js/4`.
 File version should be incrementing integers.

 First import header: